awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 + Type: String
 + Length: 1\-255

-## Agent first name<a name="agent-first-name-historical"></a>

-The first name of the agent, as entered in their Amazon Connect user account\.
-This metric is available only when grouping by agent\.
-+ Type: String
-+ Length: 1\-255

 ## Agent idle time<a name="agent-idle-time-historical"></a>

 After the agent sets their status in the CCP to **Available**, this is the amount of time they weren't handling contacts \+ any time their contacts were in an Error state\.